neuronsimulator/nrn/docs/guide/randomness.rst

 The solution
 ~~~~~~~~~~~~

-The solution to these problems is to give each NetStim its own random number generator.
+The solution to these problems is to give each NetStim its own random number stream.

 "How?" you might very well ask.

-By creating an instance of the Random class for every instance of the :class:`NetStim` class, and using the :meth:`NetStim.noiseFromRandom` to associate the two.
-You can probably figure out how to do this on your own if I just point you to a good example, like :file:`NEURON/common/netstim.hoc` in the source code for entry 83319 from ModelDB https://modeldb.yale.edu/83319
+By using :meth:`NetStim.noiseFromRandom123` to specify a unique random stream for each NetStim; each stream is independent and selected as a combination of three integer values.

-But for the impatient, here's a quick example.
-Promise to check out the ModelDB entry after you understand this one.
+Here's a quick example.

 Outline of the solution:
 ########################

-In essense the solution is this simple:
+In essence the solution is this simple:

 .. code::
     none